SeverinBang/blotIt3/Readme.md

 ```
 The parameters again are:
 - `out_list` the result of `align_me()`
-- `plot_points` It can seperately specified which data sets should be plotted as dots and as line.
-Here te data set for the dots is defined.
+- `plot_points` It can separately specified which data sets should be plotted as dots and as line.
+Here the data set for the dots is defined.
 It can be either of `original`, `scaled`, `prediction` or `aligned`.
 - `plot_line` Same above but for the line.
-- `spline` Logical parameter, if set to `TRUE`, the line ploted will be not straight lines connecting points but a smooth spline.
+- `spline` Logical parameter, if set to `TRUE`, the line plotted will be not straight lines connecting points but a smooth spline.
 - `scales` String passed as `scales` argument to `facet_wrap`.
-- `align_zeros` Logical parameter, if set to `TRUE` the zero ticks will be aligned throughout all the sub plots, although the axis canb have different scales.
+- `align_zeros` Logical parameter, if set to `TRUE` the zero ticks will be aligned throughout all the sub plots, although the axis can have different scales.
 - `plot_caption` Logical parameter, indicating if a caption describing which data is plotted should be added to the plot.
 - `ncol` Numerical passed as `ncol` argument to `facet_wrap`.
 - `my_colors` list of custom color values as taken by the `values` argument in the `scale_color_manual` method for `ggplot` objects, if not set the default `ggplot` color scheme is used.